co-log/co-log/README.md

 `co-log` is also modular on the level of packages.
-We care a lot about low dependency footprint so you can build your logging only on top of minimal required interface for your use-case.
+We care a lot about low dependency footprint so you can build your logging only on top of the minimal required interface for your use-case.
 This repository contains the following packages:

 * [`co-log-core`](co-log-core): lightweight package with basic data types and